MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 ![Screenshot of action selectors diagram](../media/custom-actions/create-custom-actions/img4.png)

-To form a new action selector, first create a central action to be utilized by the selectors.
+To form a new action selector, first create a base action to be utilized by the selectors.

 The central action requires either a boolean or an enum property as an input C# argument.